Knowledge Hub

 When multiple parties hold shares in a business in which they are actively involved, it’s inevitable that differing views about the best way to run the company can arise throughout the course of the business relationship, which can sometimes lead to a breach of the shareholder agreement that’s in place.

-In this guide our shareholder dispute solicitors cover some key aspects of the nature of shareholder agreements, including what constitutes a breach, the consequences of a breach, available remedies and termination of a shareholder agreement.
+In this guide our shareholder dispute solicitors discuss what constitutes a breach, the consequences of a breach, available remedies and the termination of a shareholder agreement.

 What is a shareholder agreement?